Tips and Tricks for Caring for Your Plants

 Many houseplants also enjoy high humidity.
 Dry air can cause leaves to brown and crispy, much like sunburn.
 If the leaves on your plants are turning dry even though they’re out of direct sun, humidity may be the issue.
 As silly as it is, a humidifier will solve this problem.
 Misting can also help, but misting only increases the humidity while you’re spray the plant, not 24/7.
 Something to keep in mind.

-One of the tell tale signs of pests is misshapen new growth.
-If your plant is acting odd despite good light and watering, and the new growth doesn’t match the old growth, inspect your plant carefully for pests.
-Look for fuzzy white spots along stems and where the stem and leaf meet, small raised brown dots on the leaves, raised or slightly imbedded spots like scars (small and skinny like scratches but on new growth), and tiny webs on the undersides of leaves.
-These are mealy bugs, scale, thrips, and spider mites.
-Ew, ew, and ew.
+Is your plant beginning to produce misshapen growth?
+If your plant is acting odd despite good light and watering, and the new growth doesn’t match the plant's existing foliage, it's time to inspect your plant carefully for pests.
+Look for fuzzy white spots along stems and where the stem and leaf meet, small raised brown dots on the leaves, raised or slightly imbedded spots like scars (small and skinny like scratches), and tiny webs on the undersides of the leaves.
+These are tell-tale signs that your plant may have attracted mealy bugs, scale, thrips, and spider mites.

-First off, get the infected plant away from your other plants!
-Pests can move from plant to plant, and then you’ve got a real situation on your hands.
+First thing's first: let's get that infected plant quarantined away from your other plants!
+Pests can move quickly from plant to plant, causing a real funky situation.